 Years 10 and 11 are the GCSE years.
-All pupils study a common core of English, English Literature, Mathematics, Biology, Chemistry, Physics and a Modern Foreign Language; either French, German or Spanish.
+All pupils study a common core of English, English Literature, Mathematics, Biology, Chemistry and Physics.
 Pupils have the choice of taking Triple Award Science or Double Award Science.
-All take, in addition, up to four optional subjects, chosen from Art, Classical Civilisation, Drama, Geography, History, Computing, Latin, Music, a second Modern Foreign Language, PE and RE.
-All pupils have (non-examined) RE, PE and PSHE, which includes a comprehensive study skills programme.
+All take, in addition, up to five optional subjects, chosen from Art, Classical Civilisation, Drama, French, German, Geography, History, Computing, Latin, Music, PE, RE and Spanish.
+All pupils have (non-examined) PE and PSHE, which includes a comprehensive study skills programme.
 Pupils may also choose a twilight subject of a two year certificate qualification in Ancient Greek, while top set Mathematicians can also opt to complete the Level 2 Certificate in Further Mathematics.
 In addition pupils can opt to take the Level 2 Higher Project Qualification (HPQ) off timetable.